bourgeoisrebel/everywhere-www/content/post/hugowhoknew.md

 ---
-title: "First steps in to the world of building a small company website: Part 1"
+title: "First steps in the world of building a small company website: Part 1"
 summary: "This tutorial shows how to setup a basic website using Hugo static code generator, then add a few UI improvements to tidy up the user experience"
 date: 2020-06-16T21:39:53+01:00
-category: ["tutorial"]
+categories:
+- tutorials
+tags:
+- hugo
+- azure
+- website
+- "static web site"
-tags: ["hugo", "azure", "static-web-site"]
+keywords: ["hugo", "azure", "website", "static web site"]
 draft: false
 toc: true
 ---
 ___

 ## Building the Hugo MVP on Azure Static Web Apps